 The minimum permissions required to perform a task in Genesys Administrator Extension depend on the task.
-For more information about permissions, see the Permissions tab, above.

 You must also be granted appropriate Role privileges to perform specific tasks on an object or group of objects.

 Permission Description Prerequisites Read To view a particular object, you must have Read permission for that object.
-In Configuration Manager, you can view the object type.
+None In Configuration Manager, you can view the object type.
 If you do not have Read permission for the object, you cannot see it in Configuration Manager.
 In list views, you can view the following button: Edit.
-You can click on an object to view its details.
-None Create To create an object under a particular folder, you must have Create permission for that folder.
+You can click an object to view its details.

+Permission Description Prerequisites Create To create an object under a particular folder, you must have Create permission for that folder.
 The person who creates an object receives Full Control permissions for that object.
 Other accounts have the same access permissions for a newly created object as they do for the folder in which the object is created.
 In list views, you can view the following buttons: New, Clone, and Move To.
 In object detail views, you can view the following buttons: Clone and Move to.
 You can also view the following tabs: Options, Permissions, and Dependencies.
 Read Update To modify a particular object, you must have Update permission for that object.
 In list views, you can view the following button: Enable or Disable.
-Read

-Permission Description Prerequisites In object detail views, you can view the following buttons: Enable or Disable, Save, and Apply.
-To delete a particular object, you must have Delete permission for that object.
-Delete In list views, you can view the following button: Delete.
-Read In object detail views, you can view the following button: Delete.
+In object detail views, you can view the following buttons: Enable or Disable, Save, and Apply.
+Read Delete To delete a particular object, you must have Delete permission for that object.
+In list views, you can view the following button: Delete.
+In object detail views, you can view the following button: Delete.
+Read error message is displayed for any GAX user who attempts to update or save any configuration objects while the Configuration Server is in one of these two modes.
+Only Super Administrators can update the objects while the Configuration Server is in the Emergency Mode.
+For more information on the Read Only Mode and Emergency Mode, see Read Only Mode and Emergency Mode.